Part IX

 Because your lens is unique, your beam will refract.
 Clarity of signal is not just a communication skill.
 It is an ethical act: the only way we touch across the space between our caves.

-So here is the vow at the mouth of the cave:
+So take this vow at the mouth of the cave:

 Because I cannot leave my cave, and you cannot leave yours, the only way we touch is through the signals we send.
 Make your signal true.

-In practice: name what you’re sensing, ask for the other’s reality, and repair quickly when the lens distorts.
-The cave cannot be escaped; it can be made honest.
+Name what you’re sensing, ask for the other’s reality, and let consequence correct the lens when it distorts.
+The cave cannot be escaped; it can only be made honest by refusing to use your own nature as a blind spot.